 Significantly nearly everyone within LRSN is a volunteer.
 We currently have 33 volunteers in the roles of Directors, Caseworkers, Helpliners, Healthcare and our Fundraising and Marketing and Events group (formerly known as PIPs).

 Patrons: We currently have 7 Patrons including honorary posts fulfilled by the Lord Lieutenant of Lincolnshire, High Sheriff of Lincolnshire and the Bishop of Lincoln.

 Directors: We currently have 11 Trustee Directors who meet four times a year with an Annual General Meeting in October.
 Each Trustee Director serves for a period of 3 years before the review of their appointment.

 Volunteers: We currently have approximately 23 organised into three main groups - Caseworkers, Helpliners, Marketing, Fundraising and Events

 Staff: The Head of Charity manages a team of 6 part-time staff and the volunteers

 Working With: Nottinghamshire Rural Support, Lincolnshire Chaplaincy Service, Lincolnshire Agricultural Society, Woldmarsh Producers Ltd., Lincolnshire and Nottinghamshire Air Ambulance Charitable Trust, NFU, YFC, RABI, Macmillan, Lincolnshire and Rural Community Fund, Louth Livestock Market, Newark Livestock Market, Spalding Auction.

 "We are pleased to be able to enhance the service that we can provide to the rural community by linking with various organisations, and are very grateful for the support that they provide to LRSN work.
 Our collaborative partnerships provide a much greater depth to our service at a much better value"

-Meryl Ward, MBE, Chairman of LRSN
+Matt Phillips, Chairman of LRSN

 Talk to us on our helpline: